 Some people will have an immediate improvement in their vision after surgery, but for most patients it takes 3-4 weeks for things to settle down.

 It will take several weeks for the focus of your eye to settle.
 If all is well at the one month review you will be cleared to see your optometrist for new glasses.
 You will not do any damage to your eye if you wear your old glasses until this review.

-If at any stage you cannot contact Dr McKellar urgently, ring Christchurch Public Hospital and ask for ‘The eye doctor on call’.
+If at any stage you cannot contact Dr McKellar urgently, ring Christchurch Public Hospital on (03) 364 0640 and ask for “The eye registrar on call”.